 We say goodbye to Dresden,

 and look forward to the delights of Prague.
-A Sunday drive through some very picturesque German country side is scheduled this morning.
-Part of our route is indicated on our map as a scenic route and it certainly is.
+A Sunday drive through some very picturesque German countryside is scheduled this morning.
+Part of our route is indicated on our map as scenic, and it certainly is.
 We enjoy green rolling hills with fields of sunflowers crossed by many rivers and streams.
 Small towns, their homey houses cascading with overstuffed flower boxes of trailing geraniums greet us as we drive through.
 Many tourists never get to see this part of Germany.
-Rather they opt for the Munich/Bavaria tour, traveling the Romantic Road and seeing the conventional Germany of beer gardens, lederhosen and oom-pah-pah.
+Rather, they opt for the Munich/Bavaria tour, travelling the Romantic Road and seeing the conventional Germany of beer gardens, lederhosen and oom-pah-pah.